-With the WAEC having declared the result, Ms Sanderson defeated outgoing Liberal MP Ian Britza by securing 61.4 per cent of the two party preferred vote.
+With the WAEC having declared the result, Ms Sanderson defeated outgoing Liberal MLA Ian Britza by securing 61.4 per cent of the two party preferred vote.
 This represents a swing of 16.2 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.

 Click here to download our guide to Western Australia’s new Ministers and Parliamentary Secretaries.